Questions To Ask A

 Direct access to your provider’s accounting department who is well versed in the nuances of Microsoft billing and proration scenarios.
 (Interlink).

-Is your provider endorsed by Microsoft for the services that you are purchasing?
+Is your provider endorsed by Microsoft for your purchased services?

 Is your CSP certified by Microsoft for the services you’re purchasing, or are they self-proclaimed experts?
 Previously, if a partner had a Microsoft Silver or Gold Partner title it meant they were Microsoft experts.
 Now, Microsoft has changed its endorsement, meaning Silver and Gold titles are outdated.
 Today, Microsoft endorses partners through specific competencies known as Solutions Partner Designations.
 The more designations they have the better, and you want to make sure they have designations for the services you plan to purchase.